 Using Matterport to create 3D renderings of spaces can benefit a wide range of industries.
-One of the most common applications is in the real estate business, but there are plenty of others, too.
-Any organization that uses a physical space could potentially benefit from using Matterport.
+Any organization that uses a physical space could potentially benefit from using this technology, such as:

 - Real estate: Creating a virtual tour of a property allows prospective buyers and renters to see the space in-depth without having to physically travel there.
 You can even use it to show prospects what a building that’s still under construction will look like when it’s finished, and help them imagine themselves in the to-be-completed space.

 - Travel and hospitality: Hotels, resorts, cruise ships, airlines, and more can show future travelers exactly what they offer, helping them get excited for their trip and know how to prepare adequately for it.

 - Retail stores: Store owners can show vendors the layout of their space and choose products to feature in their 3D tour.

 - Architecture, engineering and construction: Scan your construction site once and have all the details you could ever need, including precise measurements.
 3D spaces are an easy way to document each step of your process and show your progress to stakeholders.